TG9541/stm8ef/README.md

 : hello ."
 Hello World!" ;
 ```

 STM8 eForth is configurable: a full featured binary needs between 4.7K and 5.5K, a basic interactive Forth fits in just 3.5K.
-The unique `ALIAS` feature provides access to headerless Forth words enables interactive programming even on the smallest available STM8 device (e.g. STM8S003F2 with 4K Flash memory).
+The unique `ALIAS` feature provides convenient access to headerless Forth words which enables even more code economy (interactive programming is possible on the smallest STM8 device with 4K Flash memory).

-The Forth console works with an STM8 UART, a pair of GPIOs, or even any single GPIO and 3-wire or 2-wire communication.
-Up to two UARTs and a simulated serial interface are supported.
-The console can be configured for any type of [character I/O](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Board-Character-IO)  (e.g. keyboard and display), even at runtime!
+The Forth console works with an STM8 UART, a pair of GPIOs, or even any single GPIO and 3-wire or 2-wire communication (up to two UARTs and a simulated serial interface are supported).
+The console can be configured at runtime and use any type of [character I/O](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Board-Character-IO)  (e.g. keyboard and display)!

-T
 The [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) covers various topics, e.g. using [Breakout Boards](https://github.com/TG9541/stm8ef/wiki/Breakout-Boards), or the conversion of low-cost Chinese thermostats, voltmeters, or DC/DC-converters into Forth powered embedded control boards.

 ## Generic targets